M-Igashi/mp3rgain/docs/security.md

 ## Security Vulnerabilities in the Original mp3gain

 The original mp3gain has **19 known CVEs** spanning two decades.
-The upstream project is **effectively abandoned** — the last source release was v1.6.2 (circa 2009–2010), and the SourceForge bug tracker shows no developer response to security reports.
-Distributions maintain their own patches to keep the tool usable.
+The last source release was v1.6.2 (circa 2009–2010).
+In November 2025, the maintainer applied Debian/openSUSE security patches to the upstream master branch, fixing the APE tag vulnerabilities.
+However, no new release has been created, the Windows binaries remain unpatched, and the mpglibDBL-related CVEs are only mitigated when building from source with system libmpg123.

 ### Root Causes